khirsig/webserv/tests/tim_testing/http1.1.md

 ###### TO DO

+# Request
+* reset after body is fully read to get new request

 # Request line
-* http://
+* path with http://

 # HEADER
-* start header line with space/tab
+* header line start with space/tab

 # Error Handling